-If you choose to use DIFx anyway, you must use an older WDK which contains the tools and you should be aware of a couple caveats:
+If you choose to use DIFx anyway, you must use an older WDK to get the right tools.
+The following caveats apply:

 - Starting in Windows 8.1, applications that link to